 Apply some water around the edges of the dough.

-Close the gujiya mold carefully, press and seal the gujiya.
+Close the gujiya mold carefully, and press and seal the gujiya.
 Carefully lift the gujiya out of the gujiya mold.

-You will need 9*13 inches BAKING SHEET, PARCHMENT PAPER
+You will need 9*13 inches Baking Sheet, Parchment Paper

-Pre-heat the oven at 350 degree Fahrenheit.
+Preheat the oven to 350 degrees Fahrenheit.

 Using a pastry brush apply some melted ghee or oil on all the gujiya.